Welding-properties

 These studies were conducted using, among others, an impact test of a notched specimen, called Charpy V-notch test, with different materials and conditions at decreasing temperatures.

-Tip!: For every material one can find the temperature of safe usage, above which the fracture is ductile and below which the fracture gradually becomes more and more brittle with absorption of minimal energy.
+Tip!: For every steel one can find the temperature of safe usage, above which the fracture is ductile and below which the fracture gradually becomes more and more brittle with absorption of minimal energy.
 That is the transition temperature.

 What to do...